mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 {% endhighlight %}

-Cbeck that the installation has worked :
+Check that the installation has worked (the commands should show some status-like information) :

 {% highlight bash %}
 gsutil version -l